 Roberto Perotti started painting in 1980.
-He graduated in Philosophy and became psychologist and psychotherapist.
+He graduated in Philosophy and became a psychologist and psychotherapist.
 Perotti is the author of two books regarding the theory and the practice of psychotherapy (“L’Incesto multiforme” 1985-Giuffrè; “L’Adulto Incompiuto” 1991-Edicart).
-Moreover, he wrote the romance “Ombre” 2004-Caroggio Editore and the poetry book “Noi due” written together with Alessandra Lancellotti.
+He wrote the romance, “Ombre” 2004-Caroggio Editore, and the poetry book, “Noi due” co-written with Alessandra Lancellotti.

 Roberto Perotti became interested in painting and initially learned with Oreste Bogliardi, who is one of the founders of abstract art in Italy.
-At the time, in a region called Tigullio, the artistic and literary group composed of Bogliardi, the sculptor Cherchi, the writer Nino Palumbo, the painter and sculptor Franco Bagnasco, and others, was vital.
-Lately, he has been learning how to use enamel paint from Edoardo Krumm.
+At that time, in the Tigullio region, the artistic and literary group composed of Bogliardi, the sculptor Cherchi, the writer Nino Palumbo, the painter and sculptor Franco Bagnasco, and others, was vital.
+Currently, he has been learning how to use enamel paint with artist Edoardo Krumm.
 Krumm is in fact extremely skillful and passionate about enamel paint which allows particular effects in mixture, which is impossible to obtain with other materials.
-Moreover, some art works made with the use of acrylics confer serenity to urban representations of the artistic period between 1997-2003.
+Therefore, some art works created with the use of acrylics confer serenity to urban representations of the artistic period between 1997-2003.

 The intensity of his pictorial message can also be seen in the art works available on this web site.
 According to Perotti, art works must aim at making people dream, feel emotion and think.